 The ingredients on an NIP are listed in order from the largest to smallest quantity.
 For example, if sugar is listed first it means it makes up the highest percentage of that product and is probably best avoided!

 6. Compare products

-Remembering all the different food recommendation is hard work, especially if you’re rushing to the shops after work or have little children helping with the grocery shopping.
-When you’re buying processed foods one of the easiest things you can do to make sure you’re making healthier choices is compare similar products to each other and remember the three S’s – sugar, sodium and saturated fat, and choose the item with the least amount.
+Remembering all the different food recommendations is hard work, especially if you’re rushing to the shops after work or have little children helping with the grocery shopping.
+When you’re buying processed foods one of the easiest things you can do to make sure you’re making healthier choices is compare similar products to each other.
+Remember the three S’s – sugar, sodium and saturated fat, and choose the item with the least amount.

 Another very important piece of information on the food label is whether or not the product contains any common allergens (eg, nuts, dairy products, gluten, eggs and soy).
 These are often written in bold within the ingredients list and manufacturers are required by law to list them.
 However they are not legally required to add the ‘may contain traces of ...’ information you can see on some labels.
 When you see this it means that the food might unintentionally contain one of the listed allergens, eg, due to cross contamination.

 8. Healthy guidelines

 There's a general guideline known as the ‘10 10 5 rule’ to help you choose healthy food options.
 Look at the average quantity per 100g column and aim for foods that have less than 10g sugar, less than 10g fat and more than 5g fibre.